-The two main ways in which the Charter Act can be used to assist tenants or residents with housing issues are pursuant to:
+The Charter Act can be used to assist tenants or residents with housing issues, pursuant to:

-• the requirement to interpret statutory provisions in a way that is compatible with human rights (s 32); and
+• the requirement for interpretations of statutory provisions to be compatible with human rights (s 32);

 • the direct obligation on public authorities to consider and act compatibly with human rights (s 38).

 In Momcilovic v The Queen HCA 34, the High Court held that section 32 of the Charter Act does not require or allow courts to depart from established principles of statutory interpretation (how legislation should be interpreted).
 Section 32 is not a special rule of statutory construction and does not allow an interpretation that is inconsistent with the purpose of the particular provision.
 Section 7(2) of the Charter Act allows limitations to Charter Act rights when they are “demonstrably justified” in accordance with that section.
 The High Court held that section 32 must be applied with reference to rights as limited in accordance with section 7(2).